jhpyle/docassemble/_docs/language.md

 created from [Markdown] text with [Mako] templating, supports languages other than English to the extent that RTF, [Pandoc], and [LaTeX] do.
-[LaTeX] has support for internationalization, and the default [LaTeX] template will load [polyglossia] or [babel], depending on what is available.
+[LaTeX] has support for internationalization, and the default [LaTeX] template will load either the [polyglossia] package or the [babel] package, depending on what is available.
 The language used by [LaTeX] can be set using the `metadata` entries `lang` and `mainlang` in the `attachment` specification.
 For some languages, you may need to write your own templates in order to enable fonts that support your language.

 [initial blocks]: {{ site.baseurl }}/docs/initial.html
 [initial block]: {{ site.baseurl }}/docs/initial.html